Ceasing to Look After a Child

 - Consideration must also be given to the wider context of the family and environmental factors.

 Please follow the guidance in Policies and Procedures (Bedford Borough Intranet – Children’s Social Care) in relation to the process that needs to be followed.

 2.2 Decision Making

-Where a child has been Looked After for 20 working days or more, the decision to cease looking after the child should not be put into effect until it has been approved by the Manager or Team Manager.
+Where a child has been Looked After for 20 working days or more, the decision to cease looking after the child should not be put into effect until it has been approved by a Head of Service (Nominated Officer).

 Where the child/young person is 16/17 years and has been Accommodated under Section 20, discharge from care should not take place until the decision has been approved by the Manager or C.O of Children's Services (see Section 3, Children Who are 'Eligible Children' – Transition into Adulthood).

 In making the decision, the Director of Children's Services must be satisfied that: